Top Things to Do While in Bhutan

 Spend a Night at a Home Stay

-Home stay properties in Bhutan are regulated by Tourism Council of Bhutan and therefore maintains a certain standard in terms of services offered and hygiene.
-Visitors staying at a home stay will get a chance to enjoy true local hospitality, share a meal with the host family and experience the authentic Bhutanese way of life.
-Other activities that add to the excitement are trying out traditional hot stone bath, cooking a local dish guided by the host, interaction with the host family, play a game of archery with the locals and explore the village.
+Home stay properties in Bhutan are regulated by the Tourism Council of Bhutan and therefore maintain a certain standard in terms of services offered and hygiene.
+Visitors staying at a homestay will get a chance to enjoy true local hospitality, share a meal with the host family, and experience the authentic Bhutanese way of life.
+Other activities that add to the excitement are trying out a traditional hot stone bath, cooking a local dish guided by the host, interacting with the host family, playing a game of archery with the locals, and exploring the village.
 Most villages particularly in Paro and Punakha are surrounded by paddy fields and the transformation of the landscape during the plantation and harvesting season is spectacular.

 Attend the Mask Dance Festival

-Mask Dance festival are one of the biggest events in the country.
+The Mask Dance Festival is one of the biggest events in the country.
 It attracts thousands of tourists every year to witness the unique event.
-The mask dance festival is a religious event celebrated across the country during different times of the year in the honor of Guru Rinpoche, a Buddhist master who is believed to have introduced Buddhism in Bhutan.
-During the festival, monks perform a series of religion inspired dances and chant prayers to invoke deities.
-Locals from within the region attend the festival to receive blessing and also to celebrate family reunion.
-The event is glorified with the monks wearing colorful silk robes and exquisitely crafted mask depicting gods and deities.
-Locals also attend the festival wearing their finest clothes and jewelries.
+A mask dance festival is a religious event celebrated across the country during different times of the year in honor of Guru Rinpoche, a Buddhist master who is believed to have introduced Buddhism in Bhutan.
+During the festival, monks perform a series of religion-inspired dances and chant prayers to invoke deities.
+Locals from within the region attend the festival to receive blessings and celebrate family reunions.
+The event is glorified with the monks wearing colorful silk robes and exquisitely crafted masks depicting gods and deities.
+Locals also attend the festival wearing their finest clothes and jewelry.
 The sacred events are celebrated within and around the medieval fortresses.

 Hike to the Tiger’s Nest Monastery

-Before the monastery ever existed, the location where the current monastery sits has a cave which was used by Guru Rinpoche to meditate for many years in the 7th century and thus blessing the land.
-Subsequently a monastery was built in the 16th century enclosing the cave which remains the inner sanctum of the monastery.
+Before the monastery ever existed, the location where the current monastery sits had a cave that was used by Guru Rinpoche to meditate for many years in the 7th century and thus blessing the land.
+Subsequently, a monastery was built in the 16th century enclosing the cave which remains the inner sanctum of the monastery.
 According to the legend, Guru Rinpoche arrived at the sight riding atop a flying tigress, thus the name of the monastery.

 Visit Phobjikha Valley